5 Tips & Considerations While Caring for Elderly Parents at Home

 Various types of products can also assist family caregivers who are caring for elderly parents at home.
 Similar to home modifications, products to support aging in place can improve care, reduce caregiver stress, and lengthen how long your parent can live independently (or with you).
 Small modifications and products that encourage independence will allow your parent to remain in good health as long as possible.
 Encouraging independence may be a challenge for various reasons, and each caregiving situation is different, so do what makes you and your parent comfortable and happy.

-Medical Alert Systems can help protect your aging parent from medical emergencies like falls, heart attacks, and others, as well as other emergencies like fires, home invasions, or floods.
-If you are caring for an aging parent while also continuing to work, Medical Alert Systems can make your and your parent feel safe and protected while you are out of the house.
+Medical Alert Systems can help protect your parent from medical emergencies like falls, heart attacks, and others, as well as other emergencies like fires, home invasions, or floods.
+If you are caring for an elderly parent while also continuing to work, Medical Alert Systems can make your and your parent feel safe and protected while you are out of the house.
 Many of these systems have single touch alert mechanisms that can be worn around the neck or wrist, so it is always close in case of an emergency.

 Products that make daily tasks easier can also assist your parent as they age at home.
 Elongated brushes for showering can make difficult places to reach easier (feet, legs, back).
 Reacher/grabbers are great for extending reach to grab high shelves or other hard to reach items.
 Consider if these types of products may make daily life a bit easier for your aging parent.

 Another type of product to assist with aging in place are incontinence products.
 According to the CDC, incontinence affects over 50% of adults living at home who are 65+ and nearly 60% of nursing home residents over 65.
 This includes both fecal and urinary incontinence.
 Incontinence that is not appropriately managed at home is a top risk factor for requiring long term care in a nursing home or other institutional setting.
-If you are or are planning to care for your aging parents at home and they need incontinence support, ensure you fit them with the appropriate products in the right size.
+If you are or are planning to care for your elderly parents at home and they need incontinence support, ensure you fit them with the appropriate products in the right size.
 This can prevent infection, protect skin health, and provide good hygiene.

 For fecal incontinence, we recommend: